GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

 // @public (undocumented)
 export function description(func: any, desc: string): void;

-// Warning: (ae-missing-release-tag) "eachProject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "eachProject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function eachProject(fromPath?: string): IProjectConfig[];

-// Warning: (ae-missing-release-tag) "findRushJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findRushJson" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findRushJson(fromPath?: string): Promise<string | null>;

-// Warning: (ae-missing-release-tag) "findRushJsonSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findRushJsonSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findRushJsonSync(fromPath?: string): string | null;

-// Warning: (ae-missing-release-tag) "findRushRootPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findRushRootPath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findRushRootPath(fromPath?: string): Promise<string | null>;

-// Warning: (ae-missing-release-tag) "findRushRootPathSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findRushRootPathSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findRushRootPathSync(fromPath?: string): string | null;

-// Warning: (ae-missing-release-tag) "IArgumentsDefine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IArgumentsDefine" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IArgumentsDefine {